Investing For Your Kids in Australia: The Tax-Smart Guide to Informal Trusts

 1. Hit the ATO Website: Head to the ATO's "Apply for a TFN" page.

-2. Fill Out the Online Form: You'll complete an online form where you input your child's details.
-Don't worry, it's pretty straightforward.
+2. Fill Out the Online Form: Enter your child's details.
+It's pretty straightforward.

-4. The Australia Post Adventure: This is the slightly less "online" part.
-You (the parent/guardian) and your child will need to visit a participating Australia Post outlet within 30 days.
+4. The Australia Post Adventure: You and your child will need to visit a participating Australia Post office within 30 days to verify their identity.
+Bring the printed summary, your child's original birth certificate or passport, your own ID (Driver's License/passport), and your Medicare card.

-5. Wait for the Mail: In a few weeks (usually 10-28 days), your child's official TFN will arrive in the mail.
+5. Wait for the Mail: Within 2 to 4 weeks, their official TFN will arrive in the post.
 Guard it with your life!

 💡